asjad99/Sequential-Decision-Making-/README.md

 > Data engineers make sure the data the organization is using is clean, reliable, and prepped for whatever use cases may present themselves.
 Data engineers wrangle data into a state that can then have queries run against it by data scientists.

+> Data Formats should be easy for computers to parse, people to read and widely used by systems in production.
+The computations we perform must be reproducible and tweakable.
+Data Pipelines need to be documented.

 ##### Build and maintain the organization’s data pipeline systems